magsther/awesome-opentelemetry/readme.md

  - [Exporters](https://opentelemetry.io/docs/collector/configuration/#exporters) - How you send data to one or more backends/destinations

 For vendor specific receivers/exporters, see [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)

+[OTelBin - Online Collector Configuration Tool](https://www.otelbin.io) - OTelBin is a visual editor for the collector configuration.

 #### Receivers
 > A receiver is how data gets into the OpenTelemetry Collector.
 Generally, a receiver accepts data in a specified format, translates it into the internal format and passes it to processors and exporters defined in the applicable pipelines.